walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 ```
 <!-- doc-snippet:end kotlin-custom-credential-store -->

 KMP consumers can override all wallet stores.
-Key storage and key generation are configured together
+Mobile key storage and provider operations are configured
-so platform-managed signing keys cannot be accidentally mixed with app-owned key persistence.
-The
+together so platform-managed signing keys cannot be accidentally mixed with app-owned persistence.
-legacy `(KeyType) -> Key` generator supports `None` only; protected requests require an
-authorization-aware request generator and capability implementation and are never inferred from the
-legacy callback.
-A custom key store must also override `supportsKeyUseAuthorizationMetadata` and the
-metadata-aware `addKey` overload only after it preserves and enforces the requested policy; otherwise
+The provider receives the exact key request, preflights it, and returns the immutable policy and
-protected bootstrap fails before generating a key:
+platform-backed status that the store persists.
+Protected bootstrap fails before generation when the
+provider cannot enforce the request:

 <!-- doc-snippet:start kotlin-full-store-overrides -->
 ```kotlin